wojciechdominiak/dragon-slayer/README.md

 Dragon Slayer - a simple browser game.

-The challenge is to kill the dragon.
+The goal is to kill the dragon.

 The player can perform an attack, a special attack, and heal.